-In order to use your SKALE Chain, you will need to fund your MetaMask wallet account with the SKALE devnet Ether tokens.
-This can be accomplished by providing your devnet wallet address and your team name to our discord channel
+In order to use your SKALE Chain, you will need to fund your wallet account with the SKALE devnet ETH tokens.
+This can be accomplished by using the SKALE Faucet to receive 0.5 test ETH.

 SKALE is able to process smart contracts written in Solidity.
 This makes migrating your smart contracts from Ethereum fast and easy.
 Some smart contract updates or changes may be needed to enable certain features in SKALE such as transferring money and saving state.
 Please reference the respective sections within Code Samples

 NOTE: In order to deploy your smart contracts onto SKALE, the transaction needs to be signed.
 This code below shows how to use the truffle-hdwallet-provider package to sign the transaction with the private key of your wallet:

 You can point your deployment scripts for your existing smart contracts to your S-Chain’s address and deploy using existing tooling (e.g.: Truffle).
 An example truffle deployment command is:

 Once your smart contracts have been moved over to your SKALE Chain, you can test sending out a new transaction, using Web3.js or Web3.py.
 Remember to point your Web3 instance to your SKALE Chain.